top of page

 Chives (Allium schoenoprasum)

 Chives are amazing in so many ways.
-They are reliably low maintenance, great to eat, fabulous as edging plants to create neat boarders around beds and come back every year.
-They flower in late spring, producing masses of nectar for a variety of pollinators especially bumble bees, but beetles love chives too; which is great!
+They are reliably low maintenance, great to eat, fabulous as edging plants and come back every year.
+They flower in late spring, producing masses of nectar for a variety of pollinators especially bumble bees.
+Beetles love chives too; which is great!

 Tip: Any flowering Allium is a hit with pollinators.